 The physical characteristics strongly influence the adhesives bond strength.
 Important characteristics listed below,

 - Creep-rate and

-- Thermal coefficient of expansion of the adhesive film
+- The thermal coefficient of expansion of the adhesive film

-In general greater the tensile- strength, shear strength and compressive strength of the adhesive film, the greater is the strength of bond.
+In general greater the tensile- strength, shear strength and compressive strength of the adhesive film, the greater is the strength of the bond.
 A good adhesive film should have negligible creep under the stress of structure.
-Thus in structural application where an adhesive film is under great load creep under stress impairs the bond strength of the adhesive.
+Thus in a structural application where an adhesive film is under great load creep under stress impairs the bond strength of the adhesive.
 It has been observed that high-plasticized adhesive material is bound to creep under stress more readily than stiffer and more rigid thermosetting material.
-Thermal coefficient of expansion of adhesive and the adherend surface also play an important role in determining the bond strength developed.
-It has been observed that the addition of finely powdered inorganic substance like aluminium oxide to the adhesive lowers its thermal coefficient of expansion to the range nearing to that of glass, metal etc,.
+The thermal coefficient of expansion of adhesive and the adherend surface also play an important role in determining the bond strength developed.
+Its found that the addition of finely powdered inorganic substance like aluminium oxide to the adhesive lowers its thermal coefficient of expansion to the range nearing to that of glass, metal etc.